Maanja Velu: Music

-The soundtrack is composed by Mani Sharma and he reused the tunes from the original film Lakshyam.
-Audio function was attended by Producers Council chief Rama Narayanan, secretary Sivasakthi pandian, director Shakthi Chidambaram, actors Karthik, Shaam, Jai, Sibiraj, Sundar C.

-Critical response

-The soundtrack was released to generally positive reviews.
-Behindwoods said, "there is nothing in the album that will make it stand up for itself".
-Milliblog said, "getting 3 decent tracks in a masala potboiler soundtrack is a huge win indeed".
-Indiaglitz said, "Over all, the music of Maanja Velu will definitely be chart busters and the music will have a wide reach.
-Mani Sharma, has used the tunes of his hit songs in Telugu in this album, which would surely appeal even to the Tamil audience".
+The soundtrack is composed by Mani Sharma and he reused "Eppadi Thaan Muraichu" and "Maanja Maanja" from "Niluvave" and "Sukku Sukku" from Lakshyam, respectively.
+"Ooril Ulla Uyirghalelaam" was reused from "Aaduvari Matalaku" from Kushi.
+Karthik Srinivasan of Milliblog said, "getting 3 decent tracks in a masala potboiler soundtrack is a huge win indeed".

 Release

-The satellite rights of the film were sold to Kalaignar.
-The film was given an "A" certificate by the Indian Censor Board and released on 21 May 2010 alongside Magane En Marumagane, Kanagavel Kaaka, Kutti Pisasu, Kola Kolaya Mundhirika and Kutrapirivu.
+The film was released on 21 May 2010 alongside Magane En Marumagane, Kanagavel Kaaka, Kutti Pisasu, Kola Kolaya Mundhirika and Kutrapirivu.

 Reception

 Box office

 The film has seen an above average opening with total collections running up to Rs.18 lakhs and weekend collections at Rs.3,38,177 in second week.
 After that, weekend saw Rs.
 4,22,307 drawn in its favor with Rs.
 26 lakhs over the last weeks.
 Rs.
 1,76,967 was made by the film this weekend with Rs.32 lakhs spanning over 3 weeks.
-Total collections in Chennai was Rs.
-26 lakhs.
-Overall trade pundits declared the film as "decent hit" due to the medium budget it was produced on.